At this month's Lates, the Science Museum invites you to discover more about the mysteries and marvels of robot science.

 Visit the Robots exhibition then listen to talks and discussions about every aspect of the robot revolution, learn how to do The Robot and get up close and personal with all the robots that we could possibly fit inside the Museum.

-Plus, all the regular Lates highlights are waiting for you to enjoy, including live music, the Punk Science comedy show and the best silent disco in town.
+Plus, all the regular Lates highlights are waiting for you to enjoy, including live music and the best silent disco in town.

 Science Museum Lates are adults-only, after-hours theme nights that take place in the Museum on the last Wednesday of every month.
-Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from Churchill’s wartime scientists to childhood.
+Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from big data to childhood.